jColeChanged/jColeChanged.github.io/_posts/2022-07-23-horizon-effects.md

 For example, people often explain cognitive bias in terms of the errors they cause rather than the good they produce, but a lot of what people treat as fallacious biased thinking is really just good thinking given tight time constraints.
 The time saving optimizations that their mind is taking advantage of short-circuit the evaluation in situations where knowing one of the datasets is hard.

-For a more contentious example of the same flawed thinking lets consider the infamous problem of evil.
+For a more contentious example of the same flawed thinking let's consider the infamous problem of evil.
 It states:

 <div class="p">